-This article includes some frequently used functions and additional resources to help you make the most out of formulas.
+This article includes frequently used functions and additional resources to help you make the most out of formulas.

 There are countless ways to combine functions to analyze your data and make it more useful.

-The following formulas combine different functions and work well for cross sheet data gathering.
+The following formulas combine different functions and work well for cross-sheet data gathering.
 Learn more about referencing data from other sheets.

-Any of the criteria referenced in quotes can be substituted with a direct cell reference, such as [Column Name]@row, where the value is located in a cell instead of typed into the formula.
+Any criteria referenced in quotes can be substituted with a direct cell reference, such as [Column Name]@row, where the value is located in a cell instead of typed into the formula.
 Learn how to create a cell or column reference in a formula.

 Lookup one cell using a matching value

-Use INDEX and MATCH:
+- Use INDEX and MATCH, for example:

 =INDEX({Column to return}, MATCH("Matching Value", {Column with value to match}, 0))